 In general terms the quality of the trials was acceptable.
 There are concerns about blind assessment of outcomes.
 This quality criterion is difficult to obtain in surgical trials, where it is impossible to blind evaluators to the surgical group.
-To improve the outcome evaluation and to be closer to ideal blind assessment, it has been proposed that evaluators who are independent from the treating team, or non-physician evaluators, are equipped with a pre-designed data form and used (Solomon 1998; Thomas 2004).
-Such strategies were applied in some included clinical trials so we consider that outcomes evaluation, although bias susceptible, was strong enough to support the results, even more, considering that outcomes assessed were hard and non dependent on subjective evaluation.
-Those lost to follow up at thirty days in the study of Lau 1996 were greater than 20% in both groups.
+To improve the outcome evaluation and to be closer to ideal blind assessment, it has been proposed that evaluators who are independent from the treating team, or non-physician evaluators, are equipped with a predesigned data form and used for the evaluations (Solomon 1998; Thomas 2004).
+Such strategies were applied in some included clinical trials so we consider that outcomes evaluation, although bias susceptible, was strong enough to support the results, even more so considering that outcomes assessed were hard and not dependent on subjective evaluation.
+Greater than 20% of participants were lost to follow up at 30 days in the study of Lau 1996.
 However, it is probable that these losses only affected the measures of time to return to work and to normal activities as surgical complications usually occur during the first week when patients are still in hospital.